TAKING STOCK OF YOUR YEAR AND PLANNING FORWARD

 ● Respect the purpose of every workout (pace matters!)

 If you’re interested in some professional and personalized guidance, please reach out to me at email@example.com.
-Having someone to help identify your strengths and weaknesses and design a plan that is tailored to your needs may just help you make 2017 your best year ever!
+Having someone to help identify your strengths and weaknesses and design a plan that is tailored to your needs may just help you make next year your best year ever!
 Just ask the Running Strong athletes.
-In 2016, there were 17 age group placements, 7 new PRs, and three who raced farther than they had ever gone before.
+In 2018, there were 21 age group placements, 4 new PRs, and several who raced farther than they had ever gone before.
 And the year’s not over yet!

 Visualize your success -- and get there by training SMART